Legal Services Corporation.

 (i) No requester will be required to make an advance payment of any fee unless:

-(1) The requester has previously failed to pay a required fee to another federal agency or to Peace Corps within 30 days of the date of billing, in which case an advance deposit of the full amount of the anticipated fee together with the fee then due plus interest accrued may be required.
-(The request will not be deemed to have been received by the Peace Corps until such payment is made.); or
+(1) The requester has previously failed to pay a required fee within 30 days of the date of billing, in which case an advance deposit of the full amount of the anticipated fee together with the fee then due plus interest accrued may be required (and the request will not be deemed to have been received by LSC until such payment is made); or

-(2) The Peace Corps determines that an estimated fee will exceed $250, in which case the requester shall be notified of the amount of the anticipated fee or such portion thereof as can readily be estimated.
-Such notification shall be transmitted as soon as possible, but in any event within 5 business days of receipt of the request by the Peace Corps.
-The notification shall offer the requester the opportunity to confer with appropriate representatives of the Peace Corps for the purpose of reformulating the request so as to meet the needs of the requester at a reduced cost.
-The request will not be deemed to have been received by the Peace Corps for purposes of the initial 20-day response period until the requester makes a deposit on the fee in an amount determined by the Peace Corps.
+(2) LSC determines that an estimated fee will exceed $250, in which case the requester shall be notified of the amount of the anticipated fee or such portion thereof as can readily be estimated.
+Such notification shall be transmitted as soon as possible, but in any event within five working days of receipt by LSC, giving the best estimate then available.
+The notification shall offer the requester the opportunity to confer with appropriate representatives of LSC for the purpose of reformulating the request so as to meet the needs of the requester at a reduced cost.
+The request will not be deemed to have been received by LSC for purposes of the initial 20-day response period until the requester makes a deposit on the fee in an amount determined by LSC.

 (j) Interest may be charged to those requesters who fail to pay the fees charged.
 Interest will be assessed on the amount billed, starting on the 31st day following the day on which the billing was sent.
 The rate charged will be as prescribed in 31 U.S.C.
 3717.